 We adopted two stray cats, one after the other, in the past.
 It was a stray cat which would roam around in our society.
 We named her Kaalu.
 Kaalu would climb the stairs to our door and meow when she wanted to be let in.
 We would give her fried snacks and occasionally some sweetmeats.
 I would play with her when she came.
 Kaalu would doze off on the dining chair, after filling her tummy.
 We used to cover her with a cloth when she slept, in winters.
 After a few hours, she would wake up and walk to the door, a sign to be let out to answer nature’s call and roam about.

 I have observed that power play takes place among cats too.
 They don’t accept the entry of a new cat into the scene.
-They drive away the enemy by uttering wierd sounds and fighting it till the death of any one would seem certain.
+They drive away the enemy by spitting at each other and fighting it till the death of any one would seem certain.

 Not all cats come to you when you call them.
 A lot of them are scaredy cats, while a few are brave.
 They allow you to pet them and feed them.
 Some females sit on your lap; but males don’t, they feel shy it seems.